 Welcome to Middlebury

-Standing at the nexus of several state highways, aptly named Middlebury was built along the falls of Otter Creek at the end of the 18th century.
-In 1800 Middlebury College was founded, and it has been synonymous with the town ever since.
+Built astride the falls of Otter Creek in the late 18th century, Middlebury is surrounded by the rolling farmland of Vermont's Champlain Valley.
+In 1800 Middlebury College was founded here, and it has been synonymous with the town ever since.
 Poet Robert Frost (1874–1963) owned a farm in nearby Ripton and cofounded the college's renowned Bread Loaf School of English in the hills above town.
-The college is also famous for its summer foreign-language programs, which have been drawing linguists here for nearly a century.
+The college is also famous for its summer foreign language programs, which have been drawing linguists here for over a century.
 Middlebury's history of marble quarrying is evident in the college's architecture: many buildings are made with white marble and gray limestone.